An interview with Dan Ward, one of the Blue Belt programme's enforcement team members who recently visited Ascension Island.

-During the 10 day patrol we were living and working alongside the crew of the Extractor from St Helena- they could not have been more helpful and welcoming.
+During our 10 days with the patrol we were living and working alongside the crew of the F/V Extractor from St Helena- they could not have been more helpful and welcoming.

 What are some of your goals for the next couple of years to ensure that we deliver on the Blue Belt mandate?